Inclusion good practice guidance

 It should begin with publicity that appeals to the communities you want to attract which is shared in the places or media used by them.
 Show them that the offer – whether an event or digital volunteering opportunity, for example – is relevant to them, that you’ve considered access requirements and reduced their barriers to taking part.

 Think about how you can make people feel welcome at your events or site.
-Ensure staff or volunteers who have contact with the public are trained and supported on a regular basis and that concerns (for example unusual behaviour demonstrated by a visitor which may be a result of autism, profound disability or dementia) can be discussed with appropriate staff.
+Ensure staff or volunteers who have contact with the public are trained and supported on a regular basis and that concerns (for example unfamiliar behaviour demonstrated by a visitor which may be a result of autism, profound disability or dementia) can be discussed with appropriate staff.
 Your project is a great opportunity to find solutions to make everyone feel valued.

 Having the right facilities signals to people that your site welcomes everyone.
 It shows you are anticipating a wide range of people with different needs and these people are more likely to have a good experience when they do attend.
 Consider: